For a printable PDF copy of the C.A.P.E. By-Laws, click HERE.

 ARTICLE X. EMBLEM AND PUBLICATION

 Section 1.
-Any use or changes to the Officially Designated State Logo must have prior approval by the State Executive Board.
+Any use or changes to the Officially Designated Corporate Logo must have prior approval by the Executive Board.

 Section 2.
 The official Logo of the Corporation may be used on all documentation produced by the individual Chapters.
 Such documents which have not been jointly issued or authorized by all Chapters shall indicate the Chapter or Chapter of origin.